huntdatacenter/docs/docs/service-desk/lab-orders.md

 * **Who can order:** Lab leaders and lab coordinators.
 * **Required information**: lab name, machine name, volume name and total size in terabytes.
 * **Expected response time:** One week.
-Additions of new volumes will need a machine restart that needs to be scheduled.
+The volume expansion requires a machine restart that needs to be scheduled 9-11 am CET on a workday.
 * **Expected delivery:** New storage volume attached (mounted) to your lab machine.
 * **Cost:** New storage is included in your total storage plan.